 Nang (Walaiwan Poomsit) also came to us as a participant on a training and became so close to everyone in the community, quickly became someone we feel has been here all along.
+She runs the seed saving program and manages propagation, processing, education around and sending of seeds.
 She has a passion for language, music, gardening, and spreading laughs.

 Sheena Niamjan has moved to Pun Pun the summer of 2010.
 She has worked extensively with farm education programs with youth at schools.
 She managed an organic farm at Prem International School in Mae Rim and hosted their visiting schools program and has a talent and passion for bringing organic farming to kids.